Confluence Document Management: How I use it to keep my docs organized in 2026

 How do I get Email into Confluence?

-You need to configure polling of a POP mailbox for incoming emails.
+You need to configure polling for a POP mailbox to receive incoming emails.
 All the email messages will belong to a particular space.

 If you are new to Confluence document management and technical writing and are looking to break in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals and advanced skills of documentation management.